-There is no standard for billing of dental services in Alberta, which means dental offices may charge widely varying prices for dental services.
-If your dental office charges more than Alberta Blue Cross Dental Schedule rates, you will be billed the difference regardless of the level of coverage provided by your Personal Choice or Seniors Plus plan.
+There is no standard for the billing of dental services in Alberta, which means dental offices may charge widely varying prices for dental services.
+If your dental office charges more than your plan covers, you will be billed the difference.

-All Alberta dental offices have copies of the Dental Schedule as well as quick and easy access to information about dental coverage through CDAnet™.
+All Alberta dental offices have quick and easy access to information about your dental coverage through CDAnet™.

-I have 100% coverage for dental check-ups and cleanings, but I still end up with out-of-pocket expenses.
+I have 100 per cent coverage for dental check-ups and cleanings, but I still end up with out-of-pocket expenses.
 Why?